DevOpsnoobcoder/90DaysDevops/Design a AWS VPC For Application and Automate VPC Creation Using Terraform/Readme.md

 ## Setup Instructions

-1. **Clone the repository:**

 Initialize Terraform:

-Initialize Terraform to download the necessary provider plugins.
+Initialize Terraform to download the necessary provider plugins. terraform init

-bash
-Copy
-terraform init
 Create an Execution Plan:

-Generate a plan to review the resources that will be created.
+Generate a plan to review the resources that will be created. terraform plan

-bash
-Copy
-terraform plan
 Apply the Configuration:

-Apply the configuration to create the VPC and associated resources.
+Apply the configuration to create the VPC and associated resources. terraform apply

-bash
-Copy
-terraform apply
 Confirm the action by typing yes when prompted.
 Verify the Resources:

 After applying the configuration, log in to the AWS console to verify that the VPC, subnets, internet gateway, NAT gateway, and other resources have been created.

-Clean Up
-To delete all the resources created by Terraform (including the VPC), run the following command:
+To delete all the resources created by Terraform (including the VPC), run the following command: terraform destroy

-bash
-Copy
-terraform destroy
 Confirm the destruction by typing yes when prompted.

 Security Considerations
 Modify the security group rules (web_sg and app_sg) based on your application requirements.

-Ensure that your AWS credentials have sufficient permissions to create the resources.